 Another very important consideration is time.
 If you are utilizing our free shuttle, even our earliest shuttle will not get you to the private companies' tour bus departure locations in time.
 If you have a car it's not a problem.
-Additionally, please keep in mind that if you will be utilizing our free shuttle, you cannot book any Park shuttle buses or tour buses that depart from the WAC prior to 7 AM or that arrive back to the WAC later than 9:15 PM.
+Additionally, please keep in mind that if you will be utilizing our free shuttle, you cannot book any Park shuttle buses or tour buses that depart from the Denali Bus Depot prior to 7 AM or that arrive back to the Denali Bus Depot later than 9:15 PM.
 If you do, you will need to arrange for alternate transportation from the hostel via taxi, or by finding a ride with one of our other guests.

 To avoid confusion about all the buses shuttles remember this.
 We are located 13 miles south of the park entrance.
 We offer a free shuttle between the park entrance and the hostel (for groups of 6 or less who do not have their own vehicle).
 The Park has buses and shuttles which go from the park entrance into the park.
 The three choices with the park are tour buses (expensive, tan in color), shuttle buses (the way to go, green in color, sometimes with room for bikes) and camper buses (still green and have room for bikes but you need to be a camper or have a bike to take them).
 Some of the shuttle buses also have room for bikes.
 You can see which do by looking at their schedule at the link above.
 Other private companies offer buses into the park, but they cost more and our shuttle times don't match up (unless you have your own vehicle).

-Then there is The Park Connection Bus travels between Seward, Anchorage and Denali.
+Then there is The Park Connection Bus, which travels between Seward, Anchorage and Denali.
 They don't take you into the park.
 We hope that makes sense to everyone.
 If you aren't sure just ask us!